DosX-dev/PassByCode/README.md

 The program offers basic, but highly effective protection against window capturing.
 With the built-in feature "Window capture protection," it is impossible to screenshot or record the program's window on video.

 ## ⚙️ Usage
 1. Enter the required information.
 2. Click on the generate button.
 3. Your unique password will be ready for use.

+## 🔴 ATTENTION
+Remember every character you enter.
+Any letter or number affects the final password.
+Also, **do not provide the data you enter to anyone**.